Feature Recipe | Chick’n Pot Pie

 2/Add the butter, vegetable broth and flour to a skillet over medium-low heat.
 Whisk until the mixture reaches a gentle boil.

-3/Add the cornstarch slurry.
+3/Add the reserved cornstarch slurry and a few pinches of salt and sage.
 Whisk again until the mixture starts to boil.
-Add a pinch of salt and combine well.

 1/Pour the prepared filling over the baked lower pie crust you’ve set aside.